mocosha/csharp-70-483/README.md

 - 3.4: Debug an application
 - 3.5.
 Implement diagnostics in an application

+## 4. Implement data access
+ - Create console app which will store and retrive some structure (Author, Title, Summary)
+ - LINQ provider for that structure - [custom linq provider](https://weblogs.asp.net/mehfuzh/writing-custom-linq-provider)

 ### Exercises (ideas):
 - Performance counters (Bojan / Milos)